salsify/delayed_job_chainable_hooks/README.md

 # DelayedJobChainableHooks

-Implement DelayedJob lifecyle hook methods without overriding previous definitions.
+DelayedJob lifecyle hooks that allow multiple definitions across modules or parent/child classes.

-DelayedJob has built-in *job-level* hook methods that support defining a callback on a given Job class.
+DelayedJob has [built-in *job-level* hook methods](https://github.com/collectiveidea/delayed_job#hooks) that support defining a callback on a given Job class.
 It also has a plugin system that allows adding lifecycle behavior *globally* to Delayed::Worker.

-What about when you want to share hook methods across jobs, but not apply them globally?
+What about when you want to share hook methods across job clases but not apply them globally?

 One option is to use modules or job-class inheritance.
 While this works it has the downside that you might overwrite a hook.
 If you realize that the method has a previous definition you can call `super` but it is error prone.

 This gem provides an alternative: chainable hook methods.
+They use different names so that you can use them alongside the existing DelayedJob hooks.

 Inspired by [this blog post](https://www.salsify.com/blog/engineering/delayed-jobs-callbacks-and-hooks-in-rails).